 In 2006, he represented the Ben Franklin descendants and spoke at the First Issue Ceremony of the United States Post Office in Philadelphia.

-Skousen is the founder and producer of FreedomFest, an annual conference held in Las Vegas and billed as the world’s largest gathering of free minds on liberty.
+Also in 2007, Mark Skousen founded FreedomFest – a conference that was held in Las Vegas every year until 2019.
+FreedomFest is billed as the “world’s largest gathering of free minds on liberty.”
 The conference attracts thousands of attendees from across the country and the world, and across the political spectrum.
 It also attracts the best and brightest speakers, including Steve Forbes, John Mackay, John Stossel, Ben Stein, Larry Kudlow, Steve Moore, Dinesh D’Souza and many others.
 Sessions are not limited to politics only, but cover liberty issues in economics, finances, science & technology, art, literature, health and much more.
 See www.freedomfest.com for much more.

 FreedomFest added the Anthem Film Festival – founded and directed by Mark’s wife Jo Ann – as another offering to its attendees in 2011.
 The festival brings to the conference a wide variety of libertarian and freedom-themed documentaries, short films and full feature films.

 FreedomFest did not happen in 2020 due to COVID-19 restrictions and regulations issued by the Governor of Nevada.
 However, FreedomFest is back for 2021 and will take place in Rapid City, SD under the shadow of Mount Rushmore.